danielchg/filesorganizer/README.md

 In order to build it just run `make build` from the root folder of this repo.

-Also there are the `.vscode` foler with the launcher to debug it from VSCode.
+Also there is the `.vscode/launch.json` with the config to debug it using VSCode.

 ## TODO